jakthehut/Analyse-Countries-Asylum-Application-Decisions/README.md

-# Asylum Application Outcome Analysis Tool
+# Tool to Analyse Countries Asylum Desicions
 Part of final project for Data Science Project
 Central European University, Vienna
 ## About the Tool